semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 In this chapter, I will go through the main principles of indexing more complex documents, and how to define the relations that bind them together.
 Also, I will introduce you with the **nested types** of Elasticsearch, and how to index non-flat data.

+## Nested types

+The definition of the *nested type* is quite simple: It is an **array of objects** that lives inside a document.

+As you know, Elasticsearch works on top of Apache Lucene.
+Yet, Apache Lucene doesn't know anything about inner objects, so that the job of Elasticsearch is to flatten them.

+In other words, if you try to index a document that contains an array of objects, by default, each field of each object of the array will be inserted in a field in your top document that contain an array of each value that correspond to this field's name in the objects of the array.
+Is that clear ?
+I think it is not.
+Let me give you an example:

+Let's assume that our *character* type documents have a field, named `weapons` that contains an array of objects, each of them would be a weapon, as following:

+{% highlight json %}
+{
+    "_id": "Arya Stark"
+    "house": "Stark",
+    "gender": "female",
+    "age":17,
+    "biography": "Arya Stark is the younger daughter and third child [...]", "tags": ["stark","needle","faceless god"],
+    "weapons": [
+        {
+            "type": "sword",
+            "name": "Needle"
+        },
+        {
+            "type": "axe",
+            "name": "My beloved Axe"
+        }
+    ]
+}
+{% endhighlight %}

+As you can see, the document `Arya Stark` has a field named `weapons`, that contains two objects.
+The first one is a sword (the famous sword named "Needle"), and the second one is an axe named "My beloved Axe" (thanks to my imagination for this name).

+If you index this document in the cluster, without precising in the mapping that the field `weapons` is *nested* type, then the indexed document will look like this:

+{% highlight json %}
+{
+    "_id": "Arya Stark"
+    "house": "Stark",
+    "gender": "female",
+    "age":17,
+    "biography": "Arya Stark is the younger daughter and third child [...]", "tags": ["stark","needle","faceless god"],
+    "weapons.type": ["sword", "axe"],
+    "weapons.name": ["Needle", "My beloved Axe"]
+}
+{% endhighlight %}

+As you can see, each field of the objects contained in the array of objects has been inserted into an array of values, which field's name is composed of the array object's field name.
+The two field named `type`, of the `weapons`array for example, result into a new field named `weapons.type`, which is an array of the former values contained in the `type` field of the `weapons` array.

+Here, we lost any relation between the fields, because the objects have been flatten.

+The solution to this problem is, in the mapping, to define the field `weapon` as a *nested* type field:

+{% highlight json %}
+{
+    "mappings": {
+        "character": {
+            "dynamic": "false",
+            "properties": {
+                "id": {"type": "string"},
+                "house": {"type": "string", "index": "not_analyzed"},
+                "gender": {"type": "string", "index": "not_analyzed"},
+                "age": {"type":"integer"},
+                "biography": {"type": "string", "term_vector": "with_positions_offsets", "index": "analyzed"}, "tags": {"type": "string"},
+                "weapons": {"type": "nested"}
+            }
+        }
+    }
+}
+{% endhighlight %}

+And, with this mapping, the nested object will not be altered.

 ## Parent-child relationships

 Well, in the context we have (Game of Thrones' characters), you might think that parent-child relationships could be